 Who’s Involved With Your Apprenticeship

-A State of Wisconsin Apprenticeship Program involves four or five major groups working hand-in-hand.
+A State of Wisconsin Apprenticeship Program involves five major groups working hand-in-hand.

 - The employer, who offers on-the-job training

 - The apprentice, who agrees to work for the employer